Page formatting has been disabled, probably because you are using a browser which does not properly support CSS and W3C standards.

 • The young bloke who followed me around one morning and kept insisting on buying my wristwatch/ camera/ boots.

 • The famous State Tretyakov Gallery.
-I was hoping to see Kandinsky's, 1920's agitprop and Stalinist "socialist realist" works… but instead found two rooms of (boring) icons and not much else.
-It turned out the rest of the museum was closed for extensive renovations, for an entire year.
+I was hoping to see Kandinsky's, 1920's agitprop and Stalinist socialist realist works… but instead found two rooms of (boring) icons and not much else.
+It transpired that the rest of the museum was closed for extensive renovations, for an entire year

 • At the movies: a spy-caper dubbed in Russian; the КИНО half-empty, teenagers walking around during the film, socialising and yelling at each other.